Katie Miranda Al Ali lives in Oregon with her husband, son, and cat.

 Katie received her BFA in Illustration and Painting from the Academy of Art University and her MFA also from the Academy or Art University in Graphic Novels.

 In 2007 she studied Arabic calligraphy with Palestinian calligrapher Ehab Thabet in Ramallah.
 While studying for her MFA she had the opportunity to take a jewelry and metalsmithing elective.
-For her final project, she decided to combine the arts of Arabic calligraphy and metalsmithing which was how the business began.
+For her final project, she decided to combine the arts of Arabic calligraphy and metalsmithing, launching Katie Miranda Jewelry in 2012.

 In 2020 and 2022, Katie completed two successful Indiegogo crowdfunding campaigns for Ernesto's Sanctuary for Syrian Cats using a cat necklace design (pictured) left as a fundraising perk which raised over $4000 for the sanctuary.
 Learn more below:

-Katie is a cartoonist who has been published in Mondoweiss, Middle East Eye, Middle East Monitor, Common Dreams, Dissident Voice, and Al Jazeera.
+Katie is a cartoonist who has been published in Mondoweiss, Middle East Eye, Middle East Monitor, Common Dreams, Dissident Voice, Electronic Intifada, and Al Jazeera.

 From 2005-2008 Katie lived in the West Bank cities of Hebron and Ramallah while volunteering with the International Solidarity Movement (ISM).
 In 2006 Katie’s team of ISM volunteers came under tank fire while entering Balata refugee camp in the West Bank while the camp was under curfew to deliver food and help escort sick or injured Palestinians out.
 None of the volunteers were hurt.